-Each party must be the obligor and the obligee of the other and in the same quality.
-Set-off is not possible if the first party has an obligation to the other party in its own name but is the obligee of the other party in another capacity, for example as a trustee or as a member of a partnership.
+Each party must be the obligor and the obligee of the other and in the same capacity.
+Set-off is not possible if the first party has an obligation to the other party in its own name but is the obligee of the other party in another capacity, for example as a trustee or as the absolute owner of a company.

-3. Company A, a member of a group of companies, sells to B some machinery for 10000 euros.
-B, which is in business with C, a subsidiary of Company A, sells to C products for 15000 euros.
+3. Company A sells to Company B machinery for Japanese Yen 600,000.
+B, which is in business with Company C, a subsidiary of Company A, sells to C products for Japanese Yen 500,000.
 A asks B to pay the sale price of the machinery, B cannot set-off its obligation for the sale of the products to C, even if the capital of C is totally subscribed by A. C is an independent entity.
 A and B are not obligor and obligee of each other.

 The condition that the obligations must be owed to each other may pose a problem where the other party has assigned to a third party the obligation owed it by the first party.
-The first party may nonetheless set-off its obligation against the other party's obligation, if the right of set-off existed against the assignor's obligation before the assignment had been notified to the assignee (cf .chapter on Assignment of Rights, article 13)
+The first party may nonetheless set-off its obligation against the other party's obligation, if the right of set-off existed against the assignor's obligation before the assignment had been notified to the assignee (see Article 9.1.13)